uswds/uswds-site/pages/patterns/create-a-profile/date-of-birth.md

 layout: pattern
 category: Patterns
 sub-category: Create a user profile
 lead: Date of birth, and other memorable dates, can be an essential piece of information used to validate identity or eligibility for services or benefits.
-This pattern allows users to enter their date of birth or another memorable date (e.g., birth of child, death of loved one) without friction.
+This pattern allows users to enter their date of birth or another memorable date (such as, birth of child, death of loved one) without friction.
 ---
 <div></div>